bookercodes/booker.codes/works/scrimba-pod.md

 ## Case study
 When it comes to learning how to code, students are spoiled for choice.
 Great for students really!
 But for a coding course platform like [Scrimba](https://scrimba.com), it can be tricky to keep students subscribed and manage churn.

-When I joined Scrimba in 2020, Per (Scrimba CEO and co-founder) and I collaborated on a series of experiments to identify high impact initiatives to create a lively community and reduce churn.
+When I joined Scrimba in 2020, Per (Scrimba CEO and co-founder) and I collaborated on a series of experiments to identify high impact initiatives to keep students engaged and reduce churn.

 ![A company effort](../../img/scrimba-pod-msg-from-per.png)